Elmehdi-Erraji/TechDesk/README.md

 3. **Verify the Containers are Running:**

-   Use the command below to check that both containers are up:
+   Use the command below to check that both containers are up and running:

    ```bash
    docker ps